 Applicant Name:

 Mailing Address:

 Telephone No: Cell Phone No:

 Name of Additional Contact Person or Organization :

 Address:

 Telephone No: Cell Phone No:

 E-Mail Address (if applicable):

 Relationship to Applicant:

 Reason for Contact: (Check all that apply)

 Emergency Unable to contact you Termination of rental assistance Assist with Recertification P Change in lease terms Change in house rules rocess

 Eviction from unit Late payment of rent Other:

 Commitment of Housing Authority or Owner: If you are approved for housing, this information will be kept as part of your tenant file.
 If issues arise during your tenancy or if you require any services or special care, we may contact the person or organization you listed to assist in resolving the issues or in providing any services or special care to you.

-Confidentiality Statement: The information provided on this form is confidential and will not be disclosed to anyone except as permitted by the applicant or applicable law.
+Confidentiality Statement: The information provided on this applicant or applicable law. form is confidential and will not be disc losed to anyone except as permitted by the

-Legal Notification: Section 644 of the Housing and Commun requires each applicant for federally assisted housing to be off organization.
-By accepting the applicant's application, the hou requirements of 24 CFR section 5.105, including the prohibiti programs on the basis of race, color, religion, national origin, age discrimination under the Age Discrimination Act of 1975.
-Fered the option of providing information using provider agrees to comply with the ons on discrimination in admission to or sex, disability, and familial status under t regarding an additional contact person or non-discrimination and equal opportunity participation in federally assisted housing
+Legal Notification: Section 644 of the Housing and Community Development Act of 1992 (Public Law 102-550, approved October 28, 1992) requires each applicant for federally assisted housing to be offered the option of providing information regarding an additional contact person or organization.
+By accepting the applicant's application, the housing provider agrees to comply with the non-discrimination and equal opportunity requirements of 24 CFR section 5.105, including the prohibitions on discrimination in admission to or participation in federally assisted housing programs on the basis of race, color, religion, national origin, sex, disability, and familial status under the Fair Housing Act, and the prohibition on age discrimination under the Age Discrimination Act of 1975.

 Check this box if you choose not to provide the conta act information.

 Signature of Applicant Date